rlauer6/openbedrock/README.md

 To install Bedrock from rpm, visit http://repo.openbedrock.net.

-## Manual Install
+## Manual Installation

-You'll need a few Perl modules installed on your system before you start, but `configure` will look for them before and let you know if you can build Bedrock.
+You'll need a few Perl modules installed on your system before you start, but `configure` will look for them and let you know if you're ready to build Bedrock.

 See the [Prerequisites](#prerequisites) section below for other programs that must be installed and configured on your system before you can install the Bedrock